Katberrie/sile_usage/README.md

 4.  **Event Scanning**: If new blocks have been produced, the `EventScanner` is invoked to query for `DepositMade` events within the new block range.
 A 6-block confirmation delay is applied, a common practice to ensure event finality and reduce the risk of processing events from chain reorganizations (reorgs).

 5.  **Validation**: Each detected event is passed to the `TransactionValidator`.
-If any validation check fails, the event is logged and discarded.
+If any validation check fails, the event is logged as invalid and discarded, preventing any further processing.

 6.  **Processing**: Valid events are handed off to the `TransactionProcessor`, which simulates the creation of the minting transaction on the destination chain.